Small Feeder Bugs

 10 count culture of freshwater amphipods.

 A very small species gaining popularity as a feeder.
-Nine pack for $9.
+Dozen mixed size nymphs for $7.

 AKA roly-poly bugs, potato bugs, isopods, woodlice, Armadillidium